Affordable Care Act Pros And Cons – What You Need To Know

 What good is Obamacare?

-Obamacare is a good thing because it helps to make sure that people have health insurance and access to quality healthcare.
+Obamacare is good because it helps ensure people have health insurance and access to quality healthcare.
 It also helps to keep costs down for everyone.
-Obamacare is not perfect, but it is a very good start.
+Obamacare is not perfect, but it is an ideal start.

 Looking ahead